-Budget 2015 has introduced a new section 80CCD (1B) which gives deduction up to Rs 50,000 for investment in NPS (National Pension Scheme) Tier 1 account from next financial year of FY 2015-16.
-This new deduction can help you save tax up to Rs 15,450 in case you are in the 30% tax slab.
+Budget 2015 had introduced a new section 80CCD (1B) which gives deduction up to Rs 50,000 for investment in NPS (National Pension Scheme) Tier 1 account This new deduction can help you save tax up to Rs 15,600 in case you are in the 30% tax slab.

 The question is should you take advantage of this new tax deduction and invest in NPS?

 NPS has not taken off as expected and finance minister by giving this additional tax saving option is trying to give it a push.
 We all know how many people invest blindly in poor schemes just to save tax.
 This post is to analyze if it makes sense for us to invest in NPS to save additional tax.

 For our calculation we assume that Amit is 30 year old and would retire at the age of 60.
 So he would make investment for 30 years.

 - NPS Investment Option: Most Aggressive i.e. 50% investment in equity and 50% investment in debt

 - Tax Bracket: 31.2% (surcharge revised in Budget 2018)

 - Also the tax bracket remains 31.2% at the time of withdrawal at the age of 60.